rekha-balan/azure-docs-test2-pr.nl-NL/articles/cognitive-services/Computer-vision/FAQ.md

 **Question**: *Can Computer Vision be used locally without an internet connection?*

-**Answer**: We currently do not offer an on-premise or local solution.
+**Answer**: We currently do not offer an on-premises or local solution.

 -----